armandhrubo/Choretime/README.md

 Start XAMPP, Run MySQL and Apache.

-Go to localhost/phpmyadmin and import the choretime.sql file
+Go to localhost/phpmyadmin in your browser and import the choretime.sql file

-Open up browser and type localhost/choretime
+Type localhost/choretime in the URL bar

 Done!